strawgate/C3-Windows-Audit-Policy/README.md

 # C3-Windows-Audit-Policy

-This repository contains the tools used to generate Audit Policy fixlets and analyses for Windows BigFix clients.
+This repository contains the tools used to generate Audit Policy fixlets and analyses for Windows Vista+ BigFix clients.

 To download the generated Fixlets see the releases section here: https://github.com/strawgate/C3-Windows-Audit-Policy/releases